 The facts of this case clearly demonstrate that the Kleins unlawfully discriminated against the complainants.
 Under Oregon law, businesses cannot discriminate or refuse service based on sexual orientation, just as they cannot turn customers away because of race, sex, disability, age or religion.
 Our agency is committed to fair and thorough enforcement of Oregon civil rights laws, including the Equality Act of 2007. (as cited in KGW.com)

-Rachel and Laurel Bowman-Cryer, the complainants in this case, said “this has been a horrible ordeal for our entire family.
+Rachel and Laurel Bowman-Cryer, the complainants, in this case, said “this has been a horrible ordeal for our entire family.
 We never imagined finding ourselves caught up in a fight for social justice.
-We knew it was on us to set an example for our two kids – to stand up for what is right.” (as cited in KGW.com) As for Aaron and Melissa Klein, the owners of the bakery, they maintain their right to freedom of conscience and freedom of expression were violated in the judgement against them and vow to fight it.
-As Melissa Klein noted on her Facebook page following the judgement:
+We knew it was on us to set an example for our two kids – to stand up for what is right.”
+(As cited in KGW.com) As for Aaron and Melissa Klein, the owners of the bakery, they maintain their right to freedom of conscience and freedom of expression were violated in the judgement against them and vowed to fight it.
+As Melissa Klein noted on her Facebook page following the decision:

 This effectively strips us of all our first amendment rights.
 According to the state of Oregon we neither have freedom of religion or freedom of speech.
 We will NOT give up this fight, and we will NOT be silenced.
 We stand for God’s truth, God’s word and freedom for ALL Americans.
 We are here to obey God not man, and we will not conform to this world.
 If we were to lose everything it would be totally worth it for our Lord who gave his one and only son, Jesus, for us!
 God will win this fight! (as cited in KGW.com)

-Given my experience with discrimination against me in the marketplace and how I dealt with it in the past and trust me, will continue to deal with it in the future if it arises, I find the case between the lesbian couple and the Christian bakers and the outcome troubling.
-Apparently, the $135,000 judgement against the bakers is for the “emotional suffering” the lesbian couple endured when they were refused a wedding cake.
-While I think it was petty of the bakers to refuse to bake the lesbian couple a wedding cake the fact remains there is no shortage of bakers who would happily take their money and bake them a wedding cake.
-Would not justice be served had the lesbian couple simply found another baker, discontinued dealings with the bakers who refused to bake them a wedding cake and told their friends and acquaintances how the bakers callously refused to serve them.
-If their friends find this objectionable, they in turn can tell theirs and get the word out that the bakers have a problem with same sex marriage and let them decide if they want to shop at the offending bakery.
-That and were they to just move on, buy a wedding cake from another bakery and have the biggest, most joyful wedding ceremony they ever wanted.
+Given my experience with discrimination against me in the marketplace and how I dealt with it in the past, I will continue to deal with it in the future if it arises, I find the case between the lesbian couple and the Christian bakers and the outcome troubling.
+The $135,000 judgement against the bakers is for the “emotional suffering” the lesbian couple endured when they were refused a wedding cake.
+While I think it was petty of the bakers to refuse to bake the lesbian couple a wedding cake the fact remains they could easily find another baker who would happily take their money and bake them a wedding cake.
+Would not justice be served had the lesbian couple naturally found another baker, discontinued dealings with the bakers who refused to bake them a wedding cake and told their friends and acquaintances how the bakers callously declined to serve them?
+If their friends find this objectionable, they, in turn, can say to theirs and get the word out that the bakers have a problem with same-sex marriage and let them decide if they want to shop at the offending bakery.
+That and were they to move on, buy a wedding cake from another bakery and have the most significant, most joyful wedding ceremony they ever wanted.